-This historic context statement is intended to inform the San Fernando Valley Area Plan project as it relates to historical resource considerations.
-It will help inform planning and land use decisions involving historical resources and future historic resource survey efforts.
+This historic context statement is intended to inform the San Fernando Valley Area Plan project by informing planning and land use decisions that involve historical resources and by guiding future historic resource survey efforts.

 Historic context statements are important historic preservation planning tools.
 According to the California Office of Historic Preservation (OHP), historic context statements "are critical tools for understanding, identifying, evaluating, and protecting those resources which give each community its individual character and sense of place."
 They are used to guide historic resource surveys systematically and efficiently, and also to inform land use and planning decisions involving historic and cultural resources.